< Back

 La Spezia.
 Museo Civico Amadeo Lia.

+An Apostle.
 Wood, 68 x 46.

 The half-length Apostle has been identified either as John the Evangelist or James the Great.
 As first recognised in 1968 (by Federico Zeri), the panel belonged to the same polyptych as panels of the Madonna and Child at Florence (Loeser Collection, Palazzo Vecchio), Saint Margaret at Assisi (Mason Perkins Collection, San Francesco) and Saint Catherine of Alexandria at New York (Metropolitan Museum).
 A fifth panel – a Bishop Martyr – from a Paris private collection was published in 1976 (by Michel Laclotte in Paragone).
 As the Apostle is shown almost in left profile, the La Spezia panel was presumably placed on the far right of the polyptych.
 It was probably surmounted by the triangular gable of Saint Anthony Abbot at Prague (Sternberg Palace).